onmax/onmax/src/pages/posts/the-evolution-of-nimiq-UI.md

 ---

 **This library is not yet ready for production use**.
 We don't even have proper documentation for it, although we do have a [demo](https://onmax.github.io/nimiq-ui/) where you can see all the components and utilities that are included in the library.
 I plan to release it soon, but as the saying goes, _"eat your own dog food"_, and therefore I want to continue testing this library in the [Nimiq Developer Center](https://nimiq.com) and the [Crypto Map](https://map.nimiq.com) to see how it works in a real project.
+You can track my progress in [this PR](https://github.com/nimiq/crypto-map/pull/8).

 Nonetheless, if you are curious you can start using this library in your project by installing it from npm: